 In 2017, Charlotte's Web received a warning letter from the FDA for listing health claims that could not be verified.
 There are also class action lawsuits currently active against the brand for mislabeling CBD as dietary supplements without receiving FDA approval and for overstating the amount of hemp extract in its CBD creams.
 The brand has since overhauled its labeling practices.

-We like that this product is made in small batches and is USA-grown hemp oil.
+Why buy: We like that this product is made in small batches and uses USA-grown hemp oil.

 These dynamite and yummy gummies are ideal for anyone hoping to introduce more moments of serenity to their day.
 As a starter size, this package contains 30 gummies (two per serving) that are enriched with a blend of lemon balm for a pleasant lemon-lime flavor.
 They are flavored with natural juices from fruits and vegetables and do not contain any additives or dyes.